 Fraud indictment fuels pressure for tourism minister to quit

-ROME — The left upped pressure for tourism minister Daniela Santanchè to resign after a Milan judge ruled on January 17 that the embattled senator will stand trial for financial crimes this March.
+ROME — The Left upped pressure for tourism minister Daniela Santanchè to resign after a Milan judge ruled on Jan.
+17 that the embattled senator will stand trial for financial crimes this March.

 Five Star Movement leader Giuseppe Conte told press he planned to call a motion of no confidence in Santanchè.
-“Parliament has the duty not to close its eyes,” the former Prime Minister told press.
+“Parliament has the duty not to close its eyes,” the former Prime Minister said.

 Prosecutors allege that over at least a six-year period, Santanchè and 16 others — including the minister's second husband, current boyfriend, sister, and nephew — profited from falsifying the financial statements of Visibilia Editore, a strategic consulting firm.
 Until her 2022 appointment in Prime Minister Giorgia Meloni's cabinet Santanchè served as president, then majority owner, of the publicly-traded company.